PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-09 17:47:36
+Last updated: 2024-04-09 17:48:09
-Random Quote: Pardon my French, f-ck those f-ckers! - Billy Butcher
+Random Quote: Sometimes one has to adjust to a situation as it unfolds.
+With every calamity comes opportunity. - Virginia Wilson